Madrapps/dagger-plugin/README.md

 Install
 -----
 You can install the plugin from `Preferences` -> `Plugins` and search for the plugin.
+You can also download the plugin from the <a href="https://plugins.jetbrains.com/plugin/14211-dagger">intelliJ iDEA Marketplace</a>.

 Features
 -----